TRI-ML/packnet-sfm/README.md

 *Vitor Guizilini, Rares Ambrus, Sudeep Pillai, Allan Raventos and Adrien Gaidon*.
 Although self-supervised (i.e. trained only on monocular videos), PackNet outperforms other self, semi, and fully supervised methods.
 Furthermore, it gets better with input resolution and number of parameters, generalizes better, and can run in real-time (with TensorRT).
 See [References](#references) for more info on our models.

+This is also the official implementation of [**Neural Ray Surfaces for Self-Supervised Learning of Depth and Ego-motion (3DV 2020 oral)**](https://arxiv.org/abs/2008.06630), *Igor Vasiljevic, Vitor Guizilini, Rares Ambrus, Sudeep Pillai, Wolfram Burgard, Greg Shakhnarovich and Adrien Gaidon*.
+Neural Ray Surfaces (NRS) generalize self-supervised depth and pose estimation beyond the pinhole model to all central cameras, allowing the learning of meaningful depth and pose on non-pinhole cameras such as fisheye and catadioptric.

 ## Install

 You need a machine with recent Nvidia drivers and a GPU with at least 6GB of memory (more for the bigger models at higher resolution).
 We recommend using docker (see [nvidia-docker2](https://github.com/NVIDIA/nvidia-docker) instructions) to have a reproducible environment.
 To setup your environment, type in a terminal (only tested in Ubuntu 18.04):